Custom made Paris experiences created by a Parisienne

 “BONJOUR” IS THE KEY WORD, everywhere, with everyone, when entering a taxi, a boutique or the elevator.
 It shows you are trying to speak French and Parisians will appreciate it.
 Try to say a few words in French.
 It will change everything in the way people perceive and treat you. .

-IN PARIS YOU CAN BOTH EAT AND DRINK WELL.
+IN PARIS YOU CAN BOTH EAT AND DRINK WELL FOR A REASONABLE PRICE.
 There are many restaurants offering both good wines and great cuisine at truly accessible prices.
 Beware that the American Express Card is not accepted everywhere, Visa and Mastercard are the most used here.

-If you consider using FREE WIFI (pronounced weefee) outside of your hotel or apartment and don’t want to pay roaming charges, the city offers many hotspots in most parks and gardens, on the upper part of the Champs-Elysées as well as most bars, restaurants, museums and railroad stations.
+If you consider using FREE WIFI (pronounced weefee) outside of your hotel or apartment and don’t want to pay roaming charges, the city offers many hotspots.
+Nevertheless, my best advice would be to rent a Pocket Wifi at the airport or to have it delivered, all details here.

 Of course, this is just the tip of the iceberg and when you work with me I will share so much more.